-The final mis-blink or mistaken assumption we can easily fall into during these times of change is called blaming or scapegoating.
+The final mis-blink or mistaken assumption we can easily fall into during this time of change is called blaming or scapegoating.

-Human beings have used blaming and scapegoating for thousands of years.
-But although it makes us feel better, it isn’t fair, it’s not appropriate, and it doesn’t improve the situation.
+Human beings have used scapegoating and blame for thousands of years.
+But although it makes us feel better, it isn’t fair and it doesn’t improve the situation.
+In fact, it takes a bad situation and makes it worse.

 This complex mis-blink often contains a mix of all the others: